 Marco Silva exclusive: Fulham boss discusses contract talks, January transfer window plans and personal milestones

-Fulham boss Marco Silva speaks exclusively to Sky Sports to discuss his future at the club, January transfer plans and his reflection on his time at Craven Cottage as he approaches his 200th game as head coach; Fulham face Tottenham away from home on Saturday, kick-off 8pm
+Fulham boss Marco Silva speaks exclusively to Sky Sports to discuss his future, January transfer plans and his reflections on his time at Craven Cottage as he approaches his 200th game; watch Tottenham vs Fulham on Saturday, live on Sky Sports; kick-off 8pm

 The atmosphere at Fulham is different but the same questions surrounding Marco Silva's future remain.